 All Upfront, Partial Upfront, and No Upfront.
-For more information, see Reserved Instance billing.Note Whether you can use the No Upfront payment method is determined by your ECS instance resource usage.
+For more information, see Reserved instance billing.Note Whether you can use the No Upfront payment option depends on your ECS instance resource usage.

-1 year and 3 years.Note After an RI expires, the matched Pay-As-You-Go instances will still operate normally, but they will be billed without a discount.
+1 year and 3 years.Note After a reserved instance expires, the corresponding pay-as-you-go instances still run normally, but they will be billed without a discount.

 - Instance count: